cedricyeeky/orbital_NUShopLah-/README.md

 **Download the Expo Go app on IOS / Android**

-On the terminal, input the command:
+In the terminal, input the command:

 ```
 $ npx expo start --tunnel